Saint Mary's to Build New Student Athlete Performance Center and Renovate McKeon Pavilion

 One of the toughest places to play in the West Coast Conference (WCC) is about to get tougher.
 Saint Mary’s College of California announces plans for a new Student Athlete Performance Center and a renovated McKeon Pavilion, the home of the SMC Gaels.
 The new facility will be announced to fans at halftime during the SMC versus the University of San Francisco men's basketball game on Saturday, January 11 at 3p.m. at Saint Mary's College, 1928 St. Mary's Road, Moraga, Calif.
 94556.

-The estimated $13 million project features dedicated facilities for varsity athletes, including a weight room, training and on-site sports medicine areas, a new women’s volleyball locker room and athletic offices.
-Visiting teams will have to face even more boisterous fan support for the Gaels as the mad house in Moraga will add 500 new seats in the McKeon Pavilion.
+The estimated $13.6 million project features dedicated facilities for varsity athletes, including a weight room, training room, and a new women’s volleyball locker room.
+Visiting teams will have to face even more boisterous fan support for the Gaels as the mad house in Moraga will add approximately 250 seats in the McKeon Pavilion.

 The expansion was made possible by a generous lead gift of $1 million from Kevin M. Nagle, chief executive officer of Envision Pharmaceutical Holdings, a privately held company with nearly $4 billion in annual revenue.
 Nagle is also a minority owner of the Sacramento Kings and was part of the executive team that kept the NBA franchise in the Sacramento region.
 Through the generous gifts of Nagle and others, the College is close to the halfway mark of its fundraising goal for the athletic facility.